SumrakDZN/Namalsk-Server/README.md

 **Basic setup**

 1. Download DayZ and DayZ Server in your Steam.
-2. Subscribe to Namalsk Island (LINK) and Namalsk Survival (LINK) packages.
+2. Subscribe to [Namalsk Island](https://media.tenor.com/images/78ed59c71a9472e868490638d61d23e6/tenor.gif) and [Namalsk Survival](https://media.tenor.com/images/78ed59c71a9472e868490638d61d23e6/tenor.gif) packages.
 3. Run DayZ Launcher from Steam and let it install Namalsk Island and Namalsk Survival.
 4. Go to DayZ Server install folder.
-5. Download the key file (LINK) from this repository and place it into the keys folder.
+5. Download key file from this repository (in folder called *Keys*) and place it into the keys folder.
-5. Download server config (LINK) from this repository and place it in the root.
+5. Download server config from this repository (in folder called *Server Config*) and place it in the root.
-6. Download a mission of choice (Regular/Hardcore) from this repository and place it within the mpmissions folder.
+6. Download a mission of choice (Regular/Hardcore) from this repository (in folder called *Mission Files*) and place it within the mpmissions folder.
 7. Run the server with following: *DayZServer_x64.exe -config=serverNamalskCE.cfg -port=2302 "-mod=<path to your DayZ client installation>\!Workshop\@Namalsk Island;<path to your DayZ client installation>\!Workshop\@Namalsk Survival"*
 8. Visit **Frequently Asked Section** for details regarding the server configuration.

 **Advanced setup**

 If you are running a dedicated machine with multiple DayZ servers, it is recommended to subscribe to Namalsk Island and Namalsk Survival server packages.
-These contain optimized pbo files for your server (to reduce loading times and memory load).
-These packages are available on unlisted Steam Workshop items available here (LINK) and here (LINK).
-In this case, make sure you copy and paste standard (client) Island and Survival mods to your server folder, adjust -mod= launch parameter and overwrite PBO files with the ones from the server packages.
+These contain optimized pbo files for your server (to reduce loading times and memory load) and are present on unlisted Steam Workshop items available [here](https://media.tenor.com/images/78ed59c71a9472e868490638d61d23e6/tenor.gif) and [here](https://media.tenor.com/images/78ed59c71a9472e868490638d61d23e6/tenor.gif).
 Both public and unlisted (server) Namalsk Workshop entries will always be updated at the same time.
+If you want to use these, make sure you copy and paste standard (client) Island and Survival mods to your server folder, adjust -mod= launch parameter accordingly and overwrite PBO files with the ones from the server packages.

 # Frequently Asked Questions (FAQ)
 **Q: Can I use Namalsk Island without Namalsk Survival and vice versa?**